SepehrAkbari/LFC-courses/README.md

 <br>

-I am pursuing a Bachelor of Arts degree, with major in Computer Science, and minors in Data Science and Mathematics, at Lake Forest College.
+I am pursuing a Bachelor of Arts degree, with a major in Computer Science, and minors in Data Science and Mathematics, at [Lake Forest College](https://www.lakeforest.edu/).

 ###### Expected to graduate Spring 2027.

 ---

-These are some of the relevant courses I've taken/taking so far:
+These are some of the relevant courses I've taken or am currently taking, along with brief descriptions of their content:

 ### Computer Science Courses